Twenty-Fifth Anniversary Celebration

 In its first five years, the school grew from one classroom to five and from seven students to nearly 100.
 Despite its success, the school underwent a true test of strength and character in the fall of 2000.
 An arson attack at Temple Beth-El, where the school was housed, caused such damage that the building was closed for months.
 Both the temple and the school received an outpouring of support from the community, and, within days, the school reopened in a temporary home — St. Sophia’s Greek Orthodox Church.

 Meanwhile, parents, trustees and administrators worked tirelessly to find and finance a permanent home for the school.
 They succeeded, and the school purchased the former York State Manor, a teacher’s retirement home, on Waldorf Parkway.
-The school opened its new doors in January 2001.
+The school opened its new doors at its permanent campus in January 2001.

-In the fall of 2005, the school opened a seventh classroom: a fourth cottage for primary and kindergarten students.
-Currently, Montessori School of Syracuse serves over 150 children from approximately 20 school districts in Central New York.
+Currently, Montessori School of Syracuse serves over 130 children, ages 3 through 12, from approximately 20 school districts in Central New York.